MSc Transport and Geoinformation Technology

 Transport Systems and Geoinformation Technologies, the main focus areas of the programme, are crucial infrastructures in the creation of sustainable cities, countries and communities in general.
-Today’s transport systems are responsible for a large part of the greenhouse gas emissions causing global warming.
-Transition to zero-emission transport is one of the greatest challenges of our generation.
-The design and operation of modern transport systems is not possible without accurate and up-to-date geographic databases.
+Today’s transport systems emits a large proportion of the greenhouse gas emissions causing global warming.
+To phase out fossil fuels towards zero-emission transport is one of the greatest challenges of our generation.
+The design and operation of modern transport systems is not possible without accurate and up-to-date geographic databases and smart analytics.
 The courses in the programme address issues of planning and designing transports systems, as well as issues of collecting and analysing geographic data.
-Expertise in these subject areas is a prerequisite for finding new innovative solutions for improving the transport and information infrastructures, as well as new solutions for green transport systems.
+Expertise in these subject areas is a prerequisite for finding new innovative and optimized solutions for improving the transport and information infrastructures to eventually became green transport systems.

 Faculty and research